Islam in Egypt: Ulama

 Orthodox ulama or "the religious establishment" found themselves in a difficult position during the wave of Islamic activism that swept through Egypt in the 1970s and 1980s.
-Most Ulama, including those of Al-Azhar University, are employees of the Egyptian state who "recognize the regime’s primacy, support its stability, and legitimize its policies".
+Most Ulama, including those of Al-Azhar University, are employees of the Egyptian state who "recognize the regime's primacy, support its stability, and legitimize its policies".
 Radical Islamists viewed them as puppets of the status quo.
 To maintain their influence in the country, the ulama espoused more conservative stances.
 After 1974, for example, many al-Azhar ulama, who had acquiesced to family planning initiatives in the 1960s, openly criticized government efforts at population control.
 The ulama also supported moves to reform the country's legal code to conform to Islamic teaching.
 They remained, nonetheless, comparatively moderate; they were largely loyal to the government and condemned the violence of radical Islamist groups.
 Outside of the state-mosques are more than 40,000 independent mosques throughout Egypt.

 Beliefs

 Contemporary belief

 Egyptian Muslims believe that Islam defines one's relationship to God, to other Muslims, and to non-Muslims.
 Some devout Muslims believe that there can be no dichotomy between the sacred and the secular.
 Many Muslims say that Egypt's governments have been secularist and even anti-religious since the early 1920s.
 Politically organized Muslims who seek to purge the country of its secular policies are referred to as "Islamists".

 Egypt's largely uneducated urban and rural lower classes are intensely devoted to Islam, but they usually lack a thorough knowledge of the religion.
 Even village religious leaders usually have only a rudimentary knowledge of Islam.
 The typical village imam or prayer leader has at most a few years of schooling; his scholarly work was limited to reading prayers and sermons prepared by others and to learning passages from the Qur'an.
-Popular religion include a variety of unorthodox practices, such as veneration of saints, recourse to charms and amulets, and belief in the influence of evil spirits.
+Popular religion includes a variety of unorthodox practices, such as the veneration of saints, recourse to charms and amulets, and belief in the influence of evil spirits.

 Popular Islam is based mostly on oral tradition.
 Imams with virtually no formal education commonly memorize the entire Qur'an and recite appropriate verses on religious occasions.
 They also tell religious stories at village festivals and commemorations marking an individual's rites of passage.
 Predestination plays an important role in popular Islam.
 This concept includes the belief that everything that happens in life is the will of God and the belief that trying to avoid misfortune is useless and invites worse affliction.
 Revelations from God in the Qur'an form the basis of Monotheism merged with a belief in angels, jinn and afarit (spirits).